 As of September 8, 2018, Eurocrine© is registered as a not for profit organisation organized and duly registered under the laws of Austria for societies (date of registration 2018-09-06), with registration number 5478-146678.
-Eurocrine is managed by a board represented by participating national endocrine surgical societies and the European Society of Endocrine Surgeons (ESES).
+Eurocrine is managed by a council represented by participating national endocrine surgical societies and the European Society of Endocrine Surgeons (ESES).
 The owner of the platform is Region Skåne, the County Council of Scania Region in Sweden.

 What are the benefits in participating in EUROCRINE?

 By collecting data, you will be able to monitor your own results over time and compare your results with other clinics.